Frameo

 Photo Cropping Issues

-Users frequently complain about the app's photo cropping feature, which forces them to adjust images to fit a circular frame, often cutting off important parts of the photo.
-This issue affects about 15% of users who find it difficult to display their photos as intended.
+Users frequently report dissatisfaction with the app's photo cropping feature, which often cuts off parts of images, making it difficult to display full photos.
+This issue affects about 15% of users, who find it challenging to fit their photos properly on the frame.

-The app forces me to crop photos into a circle, cutting off important parts of the image.
+The app forces me to zoom in too much, cutting off important parts of my photos.

 3